benoctopus/zed/crates/gpui/IMPLEMENTATION_SUMMARY.md

 This implementation successfully adds embedded window support to GPUI with:
 - ✅ Complete Windows implementation
+- ✅ Complete macOS implementation
 - ✅ Clean public API
 - ✅ Minimal code changes
 - ✅ Full backwards compatibility
 - ✅ Comprehensive documentation
-- ✅ Example code
+- ✅ Example code for Windows and macOS
-- ⚠️  macOS/Linux stubs ready for implementation
+- ⚠️  Linux stubs ready for implementation

-The foundation is solid and ready for plugin development on Windows, with a clear path to complete macOS and Linux support.
+The foundation is solid and ready for plugin development on Windows and macOS, with a clear path to complete Linux support.